-Starting from the date of closing the purchase and until March 17, 2020, the Company operated the Hotel through a wholly-owned management company.
+From the acquisition closing date and up to March 17, 2020, the Company operated the Hotel through a wholly-owned management company.
 The Hotel's operation included ongoing management and operations, including the provision of accommodations, food and beverage, leisure services and other hospitality services.

-On March 17, 2020 the Company closed down the Mount Zion Hotel, in view of the encumbering directives imposed on the operation of hotels due to the Covid crisis.
-As of the Report Release Date, the hotel is closed and the Company is acting for planning the renovation of the Hotel and the exercising the building rights for the expansion thereof, such that it will include 350 rooms and an underground car park that will include approx. 250 parking spaces.
-The Hotel's renovation and expansion are subject to the receipt of a building permit and in November 2021, an excavation and shoring permit was received.
-After the Hotel's renovation and expansion, the Hotel will be re-opened.
+On March 17, 2020, the Company closed down the Mount Zion Hotel, in view of the encumbering directives imposed on the operation of hotels due to the Covid crisis.
+As of the Report Release Date, the Hotel is closed and the Company has planned the Hotel's renovation and is acting for the exercise of the building rights for its expansion, such that it will include 350 rooms and an underground car park that will include approx. 250 parking spaces.
+The Hotel's renovation and expansion are subject to the receipt of a building permit, and in November 2021 an excavation and shoring permit was received, and the work has begun.
+After the Hotel's renovation and expansion, the Hotel will be reopened.